 What Causes Translucent Teeth

-To put in simple words, translucent teeth happen because of eroded enamel.
+To put it in simple words, translucent teeth happen because of eroded enamel.
 Certain medical conditions can influence the development and the potency of the enamel.
 This results in the transparent look of your smile.
 Let us discuss the conditions:

 Enamel Hypoplasia: This is in fact a genetic condition.
-To put in simple words, it causes chalky, weak, or thin enamel, which results in a translucent look.
+To put it in simple words, it causes chalky, weak, or thin enamel, which results in a translucent look.
 Regrettably, the enamel that is present erodes fast.
 In atypical incidents, a tooth will form with no enamel whatsoever and the dentin will be fully exposed.

 Celiac Disease: While many suppose that celiac disease only has an effect on the gastrointestinal tract from gluten consumption, this is incorrect.
 Celiac disease too results in poor enamel development.
 Furthermore, individuals who have this infection recurrently go through banding, pitting, or translucent portions of teeth.
 Other oral indications include frequent dry mouth, canker sores, and a red, shiny tongue.